Moree

 Moree faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 20.0%, significantly lower than NSW's average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 15.4%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.0%).
-Trade and technical skills are prominent, with 40.0% of residents aged 15+ holding vocational credentials – advanced diplomas (10.6%) and certificates (29.4%).
+The area's university qualification rate is 20.0%, significantly lower than the NSW average of 32.2%.
+Bachelor degrees are most common at 15.4%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.0%).
+Vocational credentials are prevalent, with 40.0% of residents aged 15+ holding them, including advanced diplomas (10.6%) and certificates (29.4%).
+Educational participation is high, with 37.3% of residents currently enrolled in formal education, including 15.8% in primary, 9.3% in secondary, and 3.4% in tertiary education.

-Educational participation is high, with 37.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 37.3% of residents currently enrolled in formal education.
 This includes 15.8% in primary education, 9.3% in secondary education, and 3.4% pursuing tertiary education.

 Frequently Asked Questions - Education